P3Droid/Google-Glass-MasterControl/README.md

 Voice Commands:
 * Plus: add 5 seconds.
 * Minus: subtract 5 seconds.

-* Manual: control setting volume with swipe gestures.
+* In each menu you have 6 seconds to use swipe gestures to control the sleep timer.
 	* Swipe One Finger Right: add 5 seconds.
 	* Swipe One Finger Left: subtract 5 seconds.
 	* Tap One Finger: set to standard time of 15 seconds.